nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. CFG shows a list of relevant persons
 3. User requests to get emails of persons on the list
-4. AddressBook copies to the user's clipboard a list of all emails of persons on the list
+4. CFG copies to the user's clipboard a list of all emails of persons on the list

     Use case ends.

 **Extensions**

 * 1a.
-User could also search for persons by name/tag/role... etc. (UC01)
+User could also <ins>search for persons by name/tag/role... etc. (UC01)</ins>

+  Use case resumes at step 2.

 * 2a.
 The list is empty.

   Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements